- See both the University of Michigan's Making of America and Cornell

 Dollar Hen.
 Syracuse: National Poultry Publishing Company,

-- Hastings wrote this to assist "in placing the poultry business on
+- Hastings wrote this to assist "in placing the poultry

 a sound scientific and economic basis" and "to help the poultryman to